Tyv132/Monte-Carlo-Simulator/README.md

 ## Usage

+### Die

-The Die class allows for the creation of a "die" object, which contains multiple faces as specified upon instantiation.
+The Die class allows for the creation of a "die" object, which contains multiple faces as specified when instantiated.

 ```python
 from montecarlo import Die